 Something not working?
 Change it!

-One of the many distinct advantages of digital advertising over other forms of advertising, is the ability to start, stop, change or adapt your ads once they’re up and running.
+One of the many distinct advantages of digital advertising over other forms of advertising, is the ability to test as you go.
+You can start, stop, change or adapt your ads once they’re up and running.

 Looking back at our billboard, newspaper or magazine examples, think about what happens when you spend hundreds, or even thousands of pounds of your company’s money on an advertisement, commit to it running for a week, a month, 6 months or even longer, and…nothing.